 PIP is a no-fault insurance policy that will help cover your lost income and medical bills.
 You should have at least a modest amount of PIP coverage unless you declined it in writing.
 PIP also covers family members that live with you.

-Uninsured and Underinsured Motorist Coverage
+Uninsured and Underinsured Motorist Coverage (UM/UIM)

-Even if the at-fault delivery driver has a larger insurance policy, a catastrophic wreck or multi-vehicle pileup can quickly exceed the policy limits.
+Even if the at-fault delivery driver has a large insurance policy, a catastrophic wreck or multi-vehicle pileup can quickly exceed the policy limits.
 In these cases, UM/UIM coverage will step in and cover your excess losses.
 As with PIP, you should have at least a modest uninsured and underinsured motorist policy unless you declined the coverage in writing.

 Commercial vehicles, including delivery trucks and cars, often have sophisticated systems that track their every move.
 These technologies, which are called telematics, provide companies with detailed information about drivers’ speed, location, engine performance, and behaviors.
 Some even have onboard dash cams that record the view inside and outside the vehicle.
-These systems can provide an essential source of evidence during an injury claim.

-Recently, we represented a young pedestrian who was hit by a reckless delivery driver.
+Recently, we represented a young bicyclist who suffered catastrophic, life-altering injuries after he was hit by a reckless delivery driver.
 We quickly sent letters demanding access to electronic data about the driver’s conduct before and after the crash.
 We discovered a pattern that the driver had a long history of speeding on the job, and that the company had ignored the problem.
 If we had not acted quickly, the company may have disposed of this essential information.

 Crosley Law: Fighting for Crash Victims in San Antonio and Throughout Texas

-At Crosley Law, our experienced personal injury lawyers have represented numerous victims of commercial vehicle crashes.
-Whether you or your loved one were injured by an 18-wheeler, a box truck, or a delivery driver’s personal vehicle, we can help you understand your rights and legal options.
+At Crosley Law, our experienced attorneys have represented many victims of commercial vehicle crashes.
+Whether you or your loved one were injured by an 18-wheeler, a FedEx truck, or a delivery driver’s personal vehicle, we can help you understand your rights and legal options.